 A judge can dismiss a claim with or without prejudice.
 A dismissal without prejudice is one where the plaintiff is allowed to amend the complaint or refile it.
 A dismissal with prejudice kills the claim.
 Dismissal of all the claims with prejudice ends the case.
 The plaintiff cannot refile the lawsuit.
 The only thing left for him to do is to appeal.

-To successfully defeat the motion to dismiss, a pro se litigant must address the following potential responses.
+To successfully defeat a motion to dismiss, a pro se plaintiff must rebut the following potential assertions:

 - The plaintiff’s allegations don’t fit the facts of the case.